aapadill/the-visual-art-showcase/README.md

 ## Contributing

 Not taking contributions for the Visual Art Showcase currently, but when possible, [CONTRIBUTING.md](CONTRIBUTING.md) will have the guidelines on how to make them.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Special thanks to all the artists who share their incredible work on our platform.
-- Our community of users who continually support and inspire artists.